isomerpages/moe-westspringsec/_links/Direct Schools Admission.md

 provide every DSA student with quality programmes, activities and opportunities to represent the school in competitions.
 Besides development in their talent area, we will monitor and motivate students to excel in their academic</p>
-<p>In West Spring Secondary, the 3 talent areas under DSA-Sec are:</p>
+<p>5.
+In West Spring Secondary, the 3 talent areas under DSA-Sec are:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><strong>Badminton</strong>